Container Gardening Supply List

 Now let’s look at a few container options you can use to grow larger plants in.
 These are good for potatoes, tomatoes, or pepper plants.

-- Potato Grow Bags – These come with windows below the soil so you can see the progress without having to dig things up.
+- Potato Grow Bags – Perfect for root plants!
+They come with handy windows below the soil, so you can check on your crop’s progress without digging.

 Containers for Medium Plants